 - Research Interests/Specializations

-History of architecture and urbanism, ordinary landscapes, and communal settlements
+History of architecture and urbanism, ordinary landscapes, urban anthropology, and Middle Eastern studies

 - Master of Architecture, The Cooper Union